WamashuduSengani/url-shortener/README.md

 3. **Set up MongoDB:**

    - Install MongoDB if you haven't already.
+   - Create a directory named data in the project's root directory to store MongoDB data: Run this command `mkdir data`
    - Start an instance of MongoDB using the following command while inside the project directory:

     ```bash